Frequently Asked Questions

 Q: Can I choose where I go for treatment?

 A: As we are a very small specialist service clinics for adults are held at the BGH only.
-Children’s clinics are held on Thursday afternoons at Galashiels Health centre and Thursday mornings once a month at The Knoll Duns, Kelso Community Hospital, Hawick Health Centre and Haylodge Health centre Peebles.
+Children’s clinics are held on Thursday afternoons at Borders General Hospital and Thursday mornings once a month at Kelso Community Hospital, Hawick Health Centre and Haylodge Health centre Peebles and thursday afternoons once a month at The Knoll Duns.

 Q: What is car parking like at the BGH?